-- Retain experienced LHWs; - Ensure LHWs are working the full hours required of them this requires adequate supervision support.
-The number of hours LHWs in AJK/FANA are working per week is just above the national average; - Ensure that LHW supervisors are themselves regularly and effectively supervised by the FPO and that performance monitoring tools such as the diaries and work plans continue to be used. - Encourage women's health committees to be established/maintained in all served areas. - Maintain a focus on MIS reporting in particular, making clear the services that the LHW should be providing, and that LHWs understand their performance in delivering these services is being monitored. - Encourage DPIU's to instigate effective LHW performance management regimes with effective procedures for reporting and sanctioning LHW non-performance.
-Punishing LHWs with salary deductions or delays does not appear to be an effective response to non-performance, in contrast to providing additional training, ideally directed at the specific area of non-performance; and - Ensure all served health facilities have an individual with overall responsibility for overseeing LHWP activities.
+- Retain experienced LHWs. - Ensure LHWs are working the full hours required of them this requires adequate supervision support.
+The number of hours LHWs in NWFP are working per week is just above the national average; - Ensure that LHW supervisors are themselves regularly and effectively supervised by the FPO and that performance monitoring tools such as the diaries and work plans continue to be used. - Encourage women's health committees to be established/maintained in all served areas. - Maintain a focus on MIS reporting in particular, making clear the services that the LHW should be providing, and that LHWs understand their performance in delivering these services is being monitored. - Encourage DPIU's to instigate effective LHW performance management regimes with effective procedures for reporting and sanctioning LHW non-performance.
+Punishing LHWs with salary deductions or delays does not appear to be an effective response to non-performance, in contrast to providing additional training, ideally directed at the specific area of non-performance. - Ensure all served health facilities have an individual with overall responsibility for overseeing LHWP activities.

 - As was found in the 3rd Evaluation, there continues to be a marked variation in service delivery amongst LHWs between High Performers and Poor Performers.
 High Performers cover nearly 80 percent of their clients and the Poor Performers provide a significantly lower level of service, covering only a quarter of their eligible clients.
-There has been some improvement in service provision by all categories, however. - In AJK/FANA 35 percent of LHWs are in the High Performers, and 21 percent are Poor Performers.
-The ability of the Dregromme to target and deal with non-performance peeds to be
+There has been some improvement in service provision by all categories, however. - In NWFP 28 percent of LHWs are in the High Performers, and 30 percent are Poor Performers. - The ability of the Programme to target and deal with non-performance needs to be increased.

-The ability of the Programme to target and deal with non-performance needs to be increased.
 This should include strengthening LHW support and supervision systems at a number of points: the LHW's supervisor, at her health facility, in the community through the health committees, and at district level.